stephanieruiz1/KickstarterChallenge/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-  1)The month that launched the most successful theater campaigns was May.
+  1) The month that launched the most successful theater campaigns was May.

   2) November through January are bad to launch project.
 - What can you conclude about the Outcomes based on Goals?